 Many who knew my beloved husband were privy to the fact that he made a damn good beer.
+I am re-grounded by his passion for hard work almost daily as I pass by the pop-up craft breweries and see marketing for hopped-out beers.
 However, I believe his greatest accomplishment was becoming a father.
 He gave life to one of the coolest kids we have ever met.
 Though my heart is full of our adventures and traveling together, the daily reminder of Andy is our son, Andrew.
 He is his finest gift of all.

 Endure: to withstand hardship

-Andy died September 13, 2017, eight months after being diagnosed with this horrible disease.
+Andy died September 13, 2017.
 A saying Andy used that will forever stay with me was from Bob Marley.
 It was “Evil never takes a day off.
 So, how can I?”
 He dealt with unimaginable adversity as a true warrior, followed his life passions and goals, and accomplished them with grace.
 I cannot say that I am not lost, confused, angry, and sad.
 I will say that Andy would want us to harvest good just like he harvested his hops.

-I miss his daily Seinfieldisms, unique movie quoting, calm demeanor, protective nature, his reassuring hand on my shoulder, telling me the sun will shine tomorrow.
+I miss his daily Seinfieldisms, unique movie quoting, calm demeanor, protective nature, and telling me the sun will shine tomorrow.
 Most of all I miss his voice.